 Quite frankly, I believe the most valuable lessons in life are experienced rather than taught.

 So a couple of tips about this recipe:

-This enchilada sauce is made from dried Hatch chile powder.
+This enchilada sauce is made from dried Hatch chile powder (pretty spicy).
 However, you could also use mild chile powder from the spice section of your grocery store, or you could try a combination of dried New Mexico chiles found in those little clear plastic packets in the Mexican aisle at your grocery store (not sure if you have that aisle, but we have it in California).
 I would also suggest that if you use mild chile powder that you would also add a pinch or two of cayenne pepper to give it a little heat to taste.
 When adding your oregano, always rub it between your palms to release all its flavor, at least that is what I saw my mom doing…